 Oils are not created equal

-If you’re looking for your meals to be a little more nutritious, delicious, and heart-healthy, you can start by making an informed choice on what oil you want to line your pan or pot with.
+If you’re looking for your meals to be a little more nutritious, delicious, and heart-healthy, you can start by making an informed choice about which oil to cook with or drizzle on your salads and vegetables.